rickardlofberg/.emacs.d/README.md

 ## Highlight line<a id="sec-2-7" name="sec-2-7"></a>

 Highlight the line which the pointer is at.
+Very usefull to quickly find the point.

     (global-hl-line-mode 1)